janwilmake/contextarea/BACKLOG.md

 If a link contains `{var}` or `?var=` (not filled in) it is assumed to require parameters and submission.
 Let's only support public GET

-# Improved OG

-Add logo of used model to og-image.

-Also, use a nicer-looking background image for the og

-Also the LMPIFY logo needs to be somewhere, and logo of primary context used, if any.

-**didn't work last time. figure out what is wrong with the png format**

 # Layers on top of lmpify: `context.json` or code generator

 - A JS-based embed (`<div id="lmpify"></div><script src="https://letmeprompt.com/widget.js?query=a&b=c&d=e"></script>`) which renders it into a div, as a widget, in several sizes/ways (Could be separate files too) **the problem here is i need more than just the input.
 I need the result page and build around that**